-Before 1888, nine carat gold Swiss watch cases could be hallmarked in a British assay office with traditional British hallmarks.
+Before 1888, nine and twelve carat gold Swiss watch cases could be hallmarked in a British assay office with traditional British hallmarks.
 This was entirely voluntary and most Swiss watch manufacturers didn't bother with the extra expense.
 But some did.
 English watch manufacturers objected to this, so from 1888 onwards new British hallmarks for imported watches with the word "Foreign" blazed across the middle were specified.
 This put a stop to the practice of getting any gold or silver Swiss watch cases assayed and hallmarked in Britain until 1907.
 This is discussed further on my page British hallmarking.

 This left a problem for Swiss watch manufacturers.
 Watch cases of 18 and 14 carat gold could be legally hallmarked in Switzerland, and these Swiss hallmarks were accepted and allowed by the British Customs authorities.
-But nine carat gold cases could not be hallmarked in Switzerland, so from 1888 Swiss watch case manufacturers simply applied their own marks official looking marks to nine carat gold watch cases, and probably to 12 carat gold cases - if you have one, do let me know.
+But nine and 12 carat gold cases could not be hallmarked in Switzerland, so from 1888 Swiss watch case manufacturers simply applied their own official looking marks to nine carat gold watch cases, and probably to 12 carat gold cases - if you have one, do let me know.

 The first picture here shows a crown stamp on the inside case back of a Swiss ladies' cocktail watch.
 The case has stamped on the underside of both the fixed lugs a "9" on its side followed by "375".
 The crown mark in the image is stamped twice inside the case back.
 These are not official British or Swiss hallmarks, they are marks that the case maker has put onto the case that look sufficiently official that British customs and customers in Britain would be convinced that the case was in fact nine carat gold.